relevance/labrepl/README.markdown

 You must not remove this notice, or any other, from this software.

+# What is it?

+Labrepl is an environment for exploring the Clojure language.
+It
+includes:

+* a web application that presents a set of lab exercises with step-by-step instructions
+* an interactive repl for working with the lab exercises
+* solutions with passing tests
+* up-to-date versions of Clojure, contrib, incanter, compojure and a bunch of other libraries to explore

-Instructions below for getting started with NetBeans/Enclojure, Eclipse/Counterclockwise, Maven, Mac/Linux command line, Windows command line, IDEA/La Clojure, and Emacs.
+See instructions below for getting started with NetBeans/Enclojure, Eclipse/Counterclockwise, Maven, Mac/Linux command line, Windows command line, IDEA/La Clojure, and Emacs.

 ## Getting Started (NetBeans/Enclojure)